quicwg/base-drafts/draft-ietf-quic-tls.md

 l:

 : The number of blocks in each packet.
-To match the analysis in {{AEBounds}}, this analysis uses a value of 2^10.
+In this case, this is the number of 16-byte AES blocks in a packet.
+To match the analysis in {{AEBounds}}, this analysis uses a value of 2^10, which assumes a limit on packet size of 2^14.

 q: